pittcsc/pittcswiki/src/guides/zero-to-offer/technical-questions.md

 ## Programming Concepts

 ### Data Structures and Algorithms
-It is very likely you will be asked a question regarding basic data structures and their correpsonding algorithms.
+It is very likely you will be asked a question regarding basic data structures and their corresponding algorithms.
 This information can be found in CS0445 and CS1501 curricula.

 Understand the difference between the following data structures.